z88dk/z88dk/README.md

 1. Use the [Most Recent Official Release](https://github.com/z88dk/z88dk/tree/github/Readme#most-recent-official-release) currently v1.99B dated 10 Jan 2017.
 Follow these [installation instructions](https://www.z88dk.org/wiki/doku.php?id=temp:front#installation).
 2. Get the [Nightly Build](http://nightly.z88dk.org/).
 Every night we build complete binary packages for windows and osx and source packages for everyone else.
 The same [installation instructions](https://www.z88dk.org/wiki/doku.php?id=temp:front#installation) apply.
 Using a nightly build means you can keep up with bugfixes and new features rather than having to wait an entire year for a release to occur.
 3. Use Github.
 Using github will keep you up-to-date with the devs and will allow you to contribute to the project.
 We do not store the z80 libraries or the binaries in the github repository.
-Instead you will either have to build those things yourself or acquire them from the nightly build to have a working install (INSTRUCTIONS COMING).
+Instead you will either have to build those things yourself or acquire them from the nightly build to have a working install.
+   * Build the Binaries and Z80 Libraries Yourself
+	* Copy the Binaries and Z80 Libraries Out of the Nightly Build

 ## USING Z88DK